Victoria Chang

 Victoria Chang is an American poet, writer, editor, and critic.
+She has experimented with different styles of writing, including writing poems shaped in obituaries, for parts of her life, including her parents and herself, in OBIT, letters in Dear Memory: Letters on Writing, Silence, and Grief, and a Japanese form known as waka in The Trees Witness Everything.
+In all of her poems and books, Chang has several common themes: living as an Asian-American woman, depression, and dealing with loss and grief.
+She has also written three books for children.

-Life
+Early life and education

-Victoria Chang was born in Detroit, Michigan, and raised in the suburb of West Bloomfield.
+Victoria Chang was born in a Taiwanese American family in Detroit, Michigan, and raised in the suburb of West Bloomfield.
 Her parents were immigrants from Taiwan.
-She graduated from the University of Michigan with a BA in Asian Studies, Harvard University with an MA in Asian Studies, and Stanford Business School with a MBA.
-She also has an MFA in poetry from the Warren Wilson MFA Program for Writers where she held a Holden Scholarship.
-She lives in Los Angeles.
+She graduated from the University of Michigan with a B.A. in Asian Studies, Harvard University with a M.A. in Asian Studies, and Stanford Business School with a M.B.A.
+She also earned a M.F.A. in poetry from the Warren Wilson MFA Program for Writers, where she held a Holden Scholarship.